gauravagnihotri/sd_car_lane_detect/README.md

 ##3.
 Suggest possible improvements to your pipeline

 1. Handling shadows may require better filtering methods.
 Kalman Filtering may be an efficient way of implementing filters which can adapt to a given situation.
-Noise reduction filters may also help in preprocessing images.
-Implementing a better smoothing filter may also help in reducing noise.
+Different noise reduction filters (other than Gaussian Blur) may also help in preprocessing images.

 2. Application of scikit-learn in identifying lane lines from an image may result in better lane identification.
 Naive-Bayes or a Decision Tree based algorithmic model with supervised learning may result in better prediction over time.